junxit/us-congress-bills-110/metadata.md

 - House — Oversight and Accountability Committee

+## Recorded votes (1)

+- 2007-09-25 — [House 110-1-898](votes/house-110-1-0898.md) — On Motion to Suspend the Rules and Agree — **Passed** (410–0)

 ## Actions

 - 2007-09-19 — Introduced in House
 - 2007-09-19 — Introduced in House
 - 2007-09-19 — Referred to the House Committee on Oversight and Government.
+- 2007-09-20 — Committee Consideration and Mark-up Session Held.
+- 2007-09-20 — Ordered to be Reported by Unanimous Consent.
+- 2007-09-24 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2007-09-24 — Considered under suspension of the rules. (consideration: CR H10707-10709)
+- 2007-09-24 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+663.
+- 2007-09-24 — Mr. Davis (IL) moved to suspend the rules and agree to the resolution.
+- 2007-09-25 — Considered as unfinished business. (consideration: CR H10775-10776)
+- 2007-09-25 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-09-25 — On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 410 - 0 (Roll no. 898). (text: CR 9/24/2007 H10707-10708)
+- 2007-09-25 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 410 - 0 (Roll no. 898).(text: CR 9/24/2007 H10707-10708)